Blanqueto/Blanqueto/README.md

-#### About me 👋🏼
+## Hello, I'm Humberto, nice to meet you 👋🏼
-I am 17 years old, I am currently studying high school, I am interested in learning Software Engineering
+I am 17 years old, I am currently studying high school, I am interested in learning Software Engineering.

 #### TODO 📝
 This year I have to: